All Episodes

 You're our kind of people.

-Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcasts, or wherever you listen.
+Catch new episodes of Normally every Tuesday and Thursday.

 All right, 25 to the top of the hour.

-If you look at the border and and we now will set a record high number of illegal immigrants coming into the country this year, over two and a half million, uh under Joe Biden, we're we're approaching five million for two years as president.
+So when you think of all of the people dying from fentanyl overdoses, when you think all the people dying from heroin overdoses, on average, 300 Americans a week, if you look at the border and we now will set a record high number of illegal immigrants coming into the country this year, over 2.5 million, under Joe Biden, we're approaching 5 million for two years as president.

 I mean, it's unbelievable.

-Uh all the other problems associated with open borders, the cost on the American people, it's impacting every single state, the preferential treatment that Joe has given them.
+All the other problems associated with open borders, the cost on the American people, it's impacting every single state, the preferential treatment that Joe has given them.

-He's he's seen photos, and he knows we have a problem.
+He knows we have a problem.

 Does he know we have a problem?

-Because if he knew we had a problem, why wouldn't he go back to the the policies that worked under Donald Trump?
+Because if he knew we had a problem, why wouldn't he go back to the policies that worked under Donald Trump?

 Anyway, listen to this and listen to how callous this is.